-Equally interesting: More than half of respondents (55 percent) said they would be “very or somewhat likely” to propose to a significant other while on vacation.
+Equally interesting: More than half of respondents (55 per cent) said they would be “very or somewhat likely” to propose to a significant other while on vacation.

-GfK asked 1,027 Americans a range of romance-related questions, including which cities offer the most attractive dating populations, which destinations are most romantic, how often they have begun or ended love affairs while traveling and much more.
+GfK asked 1,027 Americans a range of romance-related questions, including which cities offer the most attractive dating populations, which destinations are most romantic, how often they have begun or ended love affairs while travelling and much more.

 Sarah Gavin, Expedia’s Head of Communications, said travel and romance are tightly intertwined.
 “Travel can also be a good barometer of a couple’s compatibility,” she said.
 “It’s well known by now that ‘experiences’ make people happier than ‘things,’ so this Valentine’s Day, rather than making a reservation at a restaurant nearby, consider a reservation on the other side of the world.
 You won’t regret it.”

 Not surprisingly, Paris, France, ranked highest among respondents for the most romantic city to visit with a significant other.
 When asked to select the most romantic cities from a list of global destinations, 69% of Americans chose Paris as the runaway winner.
 The top ten most romantic cities, according to Americans, are:

 Paris was also chosen as the city where Americans most want to spend Valentine’s Day when single.
 Fourteen per cent chose Paris, and 12% chose New York, followed by Las Vegas (11%), Miami (7%) and Rome (6%).
 However, the best city to live in as a single person is New York City, according to Americans.
 48% chose New York, 35% chose Los Angeles, and 33% chose Las Vegas.